Normal Blood Sugar Chart: Fasting, After Meals & Random Glucose

 Normal blood sugar chart

-These ranges apply to most adults; individual targets may differ:
+These ranges apply to most adults based on ADA and WHO criteria; individual targets may differ:

 • Fasting glucose: Normal 3.9–6.1 mmol/L; diabetes ≥ 7.0 mmol/L